 - Migrate VMs virtualized by platforms such as Xen, KVM.

-- Migrate Hyper-V or VMware VMs.
-This is useful if for some reason you're unable to use the standard migration flow that Azure Migrate Server Migration offers for Hyper-V, VMware agentless migration, or VMware agent-based migration.
+- Migrate Hyper-V or VMware VMs, if for some reason you're unable to use the standard migration process for Hyper-V, or VMware migration.

 - Migrate VMs running in private clouds.

 - Migrate VMs running in public clouds such as Amazon Web Services (AWS) or Google Cloud Platform (GCP).

 This tutorial is the third in a series that demonstrates how to assess and migrate physical servers to Azure.
 In this tutorial, you learn how to:

 - Prepare to use Azure with Azure Migrate:Server Migration.

 - Check requirements for machines you want to migrate, and prepare a machine for the Azure Migrate replication appliance that's used to discover and migrate machines to Azure.